 Thick Carpet (Polypropylene Fiber)

 These devices do not perform well on thick surfaces.
 There is a likelihood that your robot gets stuck.
-Despite having great suction power, this unit will most likely stop a lot of times because it is not best suited for long hairs, and it requires more power for a thick carpet.
+Despite having great suction power, this unit will most likely stop a lot of times because it is not best suited for long hair, and it requires more power for a thick carpet.

 Besides, once it gets stuck, it will overheat.
 So, even if you try it out on thick carpets, you need to supervise it all through.
-So, it isn’t really advisable to use it on thick carpets because of the overheating, low battery life, and the inconvenient cleaning.
+So, it isn’t really advisable to use it on thick carpets because of the overheating, low battery life, and inconvenient cleaning.

 Thin Carpet (Nylon Fiber)